GeroBoza/backend-conexa/README.md

-# Backend Conexa Challenge - Boza Gerónimo
+# Backend Conexa challenge - Boza Gerónimo

 This is an application to get more knowledge about the star wars saga

 ## Installation

-Run the following command in the frontend-conexa folder.
+Run the following command in the backend-conexa folder.

 ```bash
 npm install